IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 The message is an HTTP GET response.
 The Requester is the User Agent.
 The Responder is the Origin Server.

-The Responser shall return an HTTP GET response as specified by RFC2616.
+The Responder shall return an HTTP GET response as specified by RFC2616.

 The Responder shall respond with an HTTP Status Code 200 when it successfully returns the requested rendered report to the Requester.
 The HTTP message-body shall be the content of the requested document.